 News McNally Jackson bookstore leaving Prince Street shop for nearby location The appearance of "for sale" signs in the store sparked panic among the book-loving community.
 McNally Jackson bookstore is closing it's NoLIta location, but Sarah McNally told amNewYork she's close to signing a new lease for a nearby location.
 Photo Credit: Google Maps By Ivan Pereira firstname.lastname@example.org @IvanPer4 October 9, 2018 2:58 PM Print Share fbShare Tweet Email Don't worry bookworms.
 Despite the "for sale" signs up at McNally Jackson's NoLIta location, its owner said the bookstore isn't ending its chapter in Manhattan anytime soon.
 Winick Realty Group posted a listing for the property and signs went up Monday, prompting questions from fans on social media.
 But Sarah McNally told amNewYork Tuesday that she is close to signing a lease at a new location not far from its current home at 52 Prince St. "Everything’s OK, it’s just a little premature," McNally said of the sale announcement.
 The Bowery Boogie blog first reported the sale announcement Tuesday morning.
 A representative for Winick Realty Group did not immediately return messages for comment.
 The store's property listing boasts 3,250 square feet on the ground floor, 14-foot-tall ceilings, and says the space would be ready for a July 2019 possession.
 The listing also said that divisions would be considered.
 McNally opened the store in 2004 as an extension of the family-owned Canadian bookseller McNally Robinson, and eventually made it independent.
 In addition to its literary offerings, the store had a cafe and hosted author readings and "Q&As."
 In January, McNally opened a Williamsburg location.
 While McNally remained tight-lipped about the store's new home, as she is still negotiating the lease, she did say there were many spaces that were available when she was conducting her search.
 Fans, she assured, won't be disappointed.
 "If all things continue to go as planned, it will be amazing in every way," she said.
 By Ivan Pereira email@example.com @IvanPer4 Ivan has been a staff reporter with amNewYork since May 2012 and covers breaking news, politics and enterprise stories.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.